-Sport is at the heart of what makes Brymore special.
+Sport is at the heart of what makes Brymore Academy special.

 We have a strong philosophy that every boy should be active, fit and healthy to achieve his best.
 Boys are encouraged to run Chad’s Hill at least once a week and take part in fitness, circuits and other activities in the evenings.

 All boys have something to offer and the key is not winning, but trying your best.
-Every boy is encouraged to play rugby, hockey or cricket for the Brymore team and boys are taken out frequently to compete with other schools in regional and national competitions across a range of sports, from hockey, cricket and rugby, to race walking and pole vaulting.
+Every boy is encouraged to play rugby or hockey in the winter and athletics or cricket in the summer.
+Boys are taken out frequently to compete with other schools in regional and national competitions across a range of sports, from hockey, cricket and rugby, to race walking and pole vaulting.
 Students sample a variety of sports including football, gymnastics, basketball, volleyball, swimming, softball, athletics, cross country, hockey along with the traditional rugby and cricket.

-Boys will be covering activities such as Gymnastics, Fitness testing, Outdoor Education and Team Building, Swimming and Athletics.
+Boys will be covering activities such as Gymnastics, Fitness testing, Fitness training, Cross Country, Hockey, Outdoor Education and Team Building, Swimming and Athletics.